The GetObject type exposes the following members.

 Allow selecting objects that are already selected.
 By default, GetObjects() disallows selection of objects that are already selected to avoid putting the same object in the selection set more than once.
 Calling EnableAlreadySelectedObjectSelect = true overrides that restriction and allows selected objects to be selected and returned by GetObjects.
 This is useful because, coupled with the return immediately mode of GetObjects(1, -1), it is possible to select a selected object to deselect when the selected objects are being managed outside GetObjects() as in the case of CRhinoPolyEdge::GetEdge().

-By default, if a call to Input is permitted to select different parts of the same object, like a polysurface, a surface and an edge, then the top-most object is prefered. (polysurface beats face beats edge).
-If you want the bottom most object to be prefered, then call EnableBottomObjectPreference = true before calling GetObjects().
+By default, if a call to Input is permitted to select different parts of the same object, like a polysurface, a surface and an edge, then the top-most object is preferred. (polysurface beats face beats edge).
+If you want the bottom most object to be preferred, then call EnableBottomObjectPreference = true before calling GetObjects().

 By default, if a call to Input is permitted to select different parts of the same object, like a polysurface and an edge of that polysurface, then the top-most object is automatically selected.
 If you want the choose-one-object mechanism to include pop up in these cases, then call EnableChooseOneQuestion = true before calling GetObjects().